adrenth/redirect/README.md

 # Adrenth.Redirect

+## First anniversary!

+**You can get 50% discount ($7,49) if you use the Coupon code `1YEAR`.
+This coupon code is valid until 25th of April 2017.**

 ## The #1 Redirect plugin for October CMS ([Editors' choice](http://octobercms.com/plugins/featured))

 This is the best Redirect-plugin for October CMS.
 With this plugin installed you can manage redirects directly from October CMS' beautiful interface.
-Many webmasters and SEO specialists use redirects to optimize their website for search engines.
+Many webmasters and SEO specialists use redirects to optimise their website for search engines.
 This plugin allows you to manage such redirects with a nice and user-friendly interface.

 ## What does this plugin offer?

 This plugin adds a 'Redirects' section to the main menu of October CMS.
-This plugin is trying to match your redirect very efficiently and fast before your website is rendered.
+This plugin has a unique and fast matching algorithm to match your redirects before your website is being rendered.

 ## Features